javinator/wasm/README.md

 After that, you can open the 'index.html' and the result should be displayed.

+For the syntax see [Syntax](syntax.md)

 ## Project Idea

 WebAssembly is a relatively new assembly language that aims at providing near-native performance for the web.
 The standard is independent of an in-browser runtime, there exists a runtime on NodeJS and a C-to-WebAssembly compiler as well.
 The goal of this project is to explore and build a compiler pipeline for a higher-level language (COOL, MiniJava, ...), targeting WebAssembly.
 You will explore parser generators, IRs, and the WebAssembly specification.

 ### Notices

 Addition and subtraction was implemented with integers.
-Division had to be implemented with floats.
-Module description and function export of .wat file had to be done in the write/export function.
+Division had to be implemented with floats, so every operation is evaluated with float64.
+Module description of .wat file had to be done in the write/export function.

-Separating the parser in mathematical function which are evaluated and other stuff like setting variables is trickier than anticipated (with a lack of compiler knowledge)
+Separating the parser in mathematical function which are evaluated and other stuff like setting variables is trickier than anticipated (with a lack of compiler knowledge).

+As parameters don't have a fixed number it could be tricky.
+But as expressions in pegjs are returned as arrays, it can be achieved quite easily.

 ### Resources